luphi/raytmx/README.md

 #include "raytmx.h"

 int main(int argc, char **argv) {
-    /* This map makes use of many TMX features making it useful for demonstrations.
-It will be adjacent to the */ /* executable once built. */
-    const char* tmx = "maps/raytmx-example.tmx";

     /* Configure the window with a resolution and title.
 This example will also target 60 frames per second. */ const int screenWidth = 1024, screenHeight = 768;
     const float panSpeed = 150.0f;